A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Numerical experiments

 \subsection{Experiment 2: Large scale example}

-We consider a large scale example, where the global FEM mesh does not fit into the machine's memory.
+We consider a large scale example where the global FEM mesh does not fit into the machine's memory.
 We set the multiscale resolution to $N_1 = 1.000$ and $N_2 = 250$.
-For the fine-mesh, we again aim to have at least $4$ fine mesh entities in each multiscale cell and choose $n_h = 4000$.
-Therefore, the FEM mesh would have $16$ Mio degrees of freedom, which can be considered prohibitively large.
-Hence, we do not utilize FEM-based methods and only compare Methods 3 and 4.
+For the fine mesh, we again aim for at least~$4$ fine mesh entities in each multiscale cell and hence choose $n_h = 4000$.
+Therefore, the FEM mesh would have~$16$ Mio degrees of freedom, which we consider prohibitively large.
+Thus, we do not utilize FEM-based methods and only compare Methods 3 and 4, where we only use Method 4.r$\star$ as relaxed variant since it has proven advantageous in the former experiment.
 For the coarse-grid, we choose $n_H=40$, which results in $1600$ coarse grid cells and, in particular, $\kl=4$ and $810.000$ fine-mesh elements for full patches $U_\kl(T)$.
-Since FEM evaluations are not available, the desired solution $u_{\mu^{\text{d}}}$ is computed with the PG--LOD, i.e. we solve \eqref{eq:PG_LOD} for $\mu^{\text{d}}$.
+Since FEM evaluations are not available, the desired solution $u_{\mu^{\text{d}}}$ is computed with the PG--LOD, i.e. we solve~\eqref{eq:PG_LOD} for~$\mu^{\text{d}}$.

 Similar to the above illustrations, in \cref{fig:aff_coefs_2}, we report the respective number of affine components of the patch problems as well as the final local RB sizes of the certified TR-TSRBLOD method with optional enrichment (Method 4).
-In particular, \cref{fig:aff_coefs_2} can be interpreted as the refined version of \cref{fig:aff_coefs}, where it is even more visible that the local corrector problems have fewer affine components and need more basis functions for the corrector problems that are largely affected by the "jumps" in the desired thermal block state, depicted in \cref{fig:thermal_block}.
+In particular, \cref{fig:aff_coefs_2} can be interpreted as the refined version of \cref{fig:aff_coefs}, where it is even more visible that the local corrector problems have fewer affine components and require more basis functions for the corrector problems that are largely affected by the "jumps" in the desired thermal block state, depicted in \cref{fig:thermal_block}.
 Just as before, it can be seen that the amount of basis functions is also associated with the intensity of the respective "jumps", and the low conductivity in the middle of the domain is well visible.

 In \cref{tab:TRRBLOD_3} and \cref{tab:TRRBLOD_4}, we again provide an extensive comparison concerning evaluations, run time, and iteration counts of the methods.
 It can be seen that the TSRBLOD-based methods successfully reduce the computational effort of Method 3, which is mainly due to the increasing number of fine-mesh DoFs in the patches.
 With increasing complexity of the multiscale problem, we thus expect even more speedups.
 We also note that the speedup w.r.t. the FOM method is also dependent on the outer iteration counts, cf. \cite{paper1,paper2}.
 It can be expected that the benefit of reduced models is even more present for increasing complexity of the optimization problem.